 OllieDesignStudio’s Outlander party supplies include printable invitations, cupcake toppers, gift tags, bunting and signs.

 Rearrange the furniture in your TV room so that guests are comfortable and can easily see the screen.
 Throw down some pillows (preferably plaid, tartan or wool) and blankets for guests who want to lounge on the floor.

 If it’s possible, dim the lights or don’t turn on all of your lamps so guests can easily see the screen.
 Even better, light candles!
-For me, a lot of those indoor scenes get so dark I have to brighten my screen to catch all the details!
+(A lot of those indoor scenes get so dark I have to brighten my screen to catch all the details!)
+Etsy crafters actually sell Jamie Fraser-scented candles!
 If you can’t dim an overhead light, try turning it off and bringing in one or two lamps for low lighting.